Doctoral Program (Psy.D.) in Clinical Psychology

 Because the admission process is focused on the individual, personal interviews will be arranged with all applicants meeting the published academic criteria.
 These interviews are typically scheduled in November, and must be conducted in person.
 The applicant is responsible for all personal transportation costs associated with these interviews.

 In considering IPS student applicants to the Psy.D.
-Program, the Admission Committee considers the following factors: cumulative undergraduate GPA, academic and/or clinical performance in any previous graduate work, clinical rating scores, scores on the GRE and TOEFL or IELTS (where applicable), three letters of recommendation, the interview process, personal statements, and essays from the applicant, and commitment to and potential to fulfill the mission of the Institute and the Psy.D.
+Program, the Admission Committee considers the following factors: cumulative undergraduate GPA and undergraduate record, academic and/or clinical performance in any previous graduate work, clinical rating scores, scholastic aptitude, interpersonal skills, scores on the GRE and TOEFL or IELTS (where applicable), three letters of recommendation, the interview process, personal statements, and essays from the applicant, and commitment to and potential to fulfill the mission of the Institute and the Psy.D.
 Program objectives.
 For all applicants, a cumulative grade point average of at least 3.5 (on a 4.0 scale) is required in order to be competitive in the admission process.

 Once accepted, IPS student applicants may apply all credits earned thus far from the M.S.
 Program toward the degree requirements for the Psy.D.
 Program, and are permitted to substitute up to 12 hours of upper-level coursework in order to meet the degree requirements for the conferral of the M.S.
 Clinical degree.